gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: figurelegend

-    Probability distribution of the distance between the two center-of-mass.
+    Figure: Probability distribution of the distance between the two center-of-mass.
 Short (50 ps) and long (1.5 ns) runs are compared.